Once upon a time, in a faraway land, people tolerated lousy behavior and a complete and utter lack of integrity as long as there were great results.

 The US Navy Blue Angels always end their debrief comments with “I made this mistake, and I can fix it.”

-There’s a lot that can be learned from that one simple leadership and accountability statement…
+A lot that we can learn from that one straightforward, leadership, integrity, and accountability statement…

 What is stopping you?